TykTechnologies/tyk-helm-chart/README.md

 ## Caveat: Tyk license and the number of gateway nodes

-While we recommend the unlimited node Tyk license for Kubernetes deployments, it's still possible to use limited licenses by changing the gateway resource kind to `Deployment` and setting the replica count to the node limit.
+Different Tyk Pro Licenses allow for different numbers of Gateway nodes to connect to a single Dashboard instance - ensure that your Gateway pods will not scale beyond this number by setting the gateway resource kind to `Deployment` and setting the replica count to the node limit.
 For example, use the following options for a single node license: `--set gateway.kind=Deployment --set gateway.replicaCount=1` or similar if modifying the `values.yaml`.

-Note, however, there may be intermittent issues on the new pods during the rolling update process, when the total number of online gateway pods is more than the license limit.
+Note, however, there may be intermittent issues on the new pods during the rolling update process, when the total number of online gateway pods is more than the license limit with lower amounts of Licensed nodes.

 ### Making an API public

 You can set a tag for your exposed services in the API Designer, under the "Advanced Options" tab, the section called `Segment Tags (Node Segmentation)` allows you to add new tags.
 To make an API public, simply add `ingress` to this section, click the "Add" button, and save the API.

+Disabling this capability is detailed in the point below.

-### How to disable node sharding
+### How to disable node sharding/ segmentation

 If you are using the latest chart, you can set the `enableSharding` value in the `values.yaml` to false.